 Tax Issues to Contemplate in a Divorce

 There are numerous financial issues that couples have to worry about while going through a divorce.
-While the division of the assets and the focus on child custody are understandable, people should ensure that they don't overlook the tax issues of a divorce.
+While the division of the assets and the focus on child custody are understandable, people should ensure that they do not overlook the tax issues of a divorce.
 These can be complicated issues that often surprise people in their first year after a divorce, particularly if they have to pay more in taxes than in years past.
-Understanding and planning for changes in their tax situation after a divorce can prevent surprises and reduce the financial stress a person faces after the proceedings have finished.Marriage Deductions will Disappear
+Understanding and planning for changes in their tax situation after a divorce can prevent surprises and reduce the financial stress a person faces after the divorce proceedings have concluded.Marriage Deductions will Disappear

 ** Note: This article is not meant to be taken as any form of legal advice.
 This is purely informational.
 For questions please contact your attorney, or schedule an appointment with Vilar Law directly.